S.T.A.R Behavioral Health

 Nightmares, flashbacks, depression, anxiety — many first responders, soldiers and veterans, and their families, struggle with these and other symptoms every day.
 If you’ve served your country or your community and are now dealing with post-traumatic stress (PTS), a drug or alcohol addiction, or other mental health issues, don’t go it alone.
 Turn to people who know what you’re going through, and more importantly, how to help you get past it.

 Garden Park Medical Center’s STAR (Stress, Trauma, Addiction, Recovery) program is the only one of its kind in the Mississippi Bay area.
-Our nine-bed unit provides 24-hour care and treatment for active-duty military, veterans, first responders and their dependents with PTS and addiction.
+Our unit provides 24-hour care and treatment for active-duty military, veterans, first responders and their dependents with PTS and addiction.

 Mental health professionals who’ve been there

-Our board-certified clinical psychiatrist and psychiatric nurse practitioner both have military experience and specialized training in working with soldiers, veterans and first responders.
+Our board-certified clinical psychiatrist and psychiatric nurse practitioners both have military experience and specialized training in working with soldiers, veterans and first responders.
 They understand their behavioral health challenges have helped hundreds of military families and individuals such as first responders that suffer from related mental health challenges .
 They’ll work with you and your doctor to help you find the best path to long-term well-being and peace of mind.

 Reach out for help